betofleitass/letterboxd-scraper/README.md

-# letterboxd-scraper
-Letterboxd site scraper for learning purposes
+# The Movie DB scraper